The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 “My experiences with suffering have deepened my relationship with myself.
 A new self is born.
 The old self has to die.
 It just has to.”

-“I’ve felt like it’s coming home to the truth of who I am and what life is about.
+“I’ve felt like I’m coming home to the truth of who I am and what life is about.
 It’s not bells and whistles, bright light type, but rather gentle.
-I’ve said ‘hello’ to me that hadn’t existed – it’s a powerful and profound feeling.”
+I’ve said ‘hello’ to me that hadn’t existed—it’s a powerful and profound feeling.”

 “It feels like I’m at the start of another phase-experiencing myself standing up tall and courageous, saying this is how I want to live.
 Realizing there’s more to life than the 9-5 and security.
-In some ways, it’s exciting, and in some ways, it frightens me to death as I glimpse my bigger potential.”
+In some ways, it’s exciting; in others, it frightens me to death as I glimpse my bigger potential.”

 “I’m a different person.
 It was the shedding of my skin, and so much has changed.
 I always had a lot of anxiety, perfectionism, and people-pleasing, and now I don’t have the old patterns.
 I don’t have the inner anxious feeling.
 I have a feeling of inner peace and calmness.
 It’s a lightness of being.”

-The DNOS is an inner journey with an outer impact.
+5. The DNOS involves an inner journey but has an outer impact on relationships and vocation.

 “After the DNOS, so many things changed.
 My marriage ended, and I left my traditional healthcare job because it wasn’t fulfilling my soul.”